sonykey2003/win-auto-pilot/README.md

    * Check the rest of the modules and fix any errors.

 4. Setup Scenario `jcSystemAddGroup`:
-   * Similarily as above - create a webhook, copy the link, and you can reuse the data structure created in `jcSystemBindUser` scenario.
+   * Similarly to the above - create a webhook, copy the link, and you can reuse the data structure created in `jcSystemBindUser` scenario.

-   * Move on to `createGroupBody` JSON module, create a data structure:
+   * Move on to `createGroupBody` JSON module, and create a data structure:

      <img src="https://user-images.githubusercontent.com/19852184/195276276-68a1e6c7-2633-499c-85f3-251f0482aaa7.png"  width=50% height=50%>

      <img src="https://user-images.githubusercontent.com/19852184/195276421-564a10e2-6b37-4c55-984b-f3f8ed202564.png"  width=50% height=50%>

-   * Move on to `addSysGroupMemberBody` JSON module, create a data structure:
+   * Move on to `addSysGroupMemberBody` JSON module, and create a data structure:

      <img src="https://user-images.githubusercontent.com/19852184/195276905-85e9c715-e8da-4837-9f27-13f5f141a129.png"  width=50% height=50%>

      <img src="https://user-images.githubusercontent.com/19852184/195277030-d5ced862-ed49-47cc-9152-1e01e281aff4.png"  width=50% height=50%>

-     * **Note** There are two module named the same, you can reuse the data structure in 1 or the other, and config the same.
+     * **Note** There are two modules named the same, you can reuse the data structure in 1 or the other, and config the same.

 **Option 2 - Using n8n.io**